How Much Does a Home Appraisal Cost in Arizona?

 What increases the appraisal value of a home in Arizona?

-In the eyes of an appraiser, appraising a home in Arizona is in many ways the same as appraising a home in any other state.
+In the eyes of an appraiser, appraising a home in Arizona is, in many ways, the same as appraising a home in any other state.

 “What we are supposed to be appraising is the definition of market value,” Logan says.
-“When we look at that, the most important thing is what do buyers want for a property.”
+“When we look at that, the most important thing is what buyers want for a property.”

 From his experience, Arizona buyers tend to care the most about the following when shopping around: